darrenldl/ocaml-SeqBox/README.md

 ## Notes
 CRC-CCITT implementation is translated from libcrc (https://github.com/lammertb/libcrc) using a copy retrieved on 2017-06-27

-See License section for details on licensing
+  - See License section for details on licensing

-## Special features of ocaml-SeqBox
+Exact behaviours in non-standard cases are not specified in official SeqBox technical specification
-Allows duplicate data blocks to exist within one sbx container(the duplicated block can be metadata block or data block)
+  - See Specification of ocaml-SeqBox section for details on how ocaml-SeqBox behaves(if you care about undefined behaviour those sort of things)

-  - First valid metadata block will be used(if exists)
+## Possibly useful features of ocaml-SeqBox(but possibly not yet in official SeqBox)
-  - For all other data blocks, the last seen valid data block will be used for a given sequence number
+  - Allows duplicate metadata/data blocks to exist within one sbx container
     - This means you can concatenate multiple copies of sbx container together directly to increase chance of recovery in case of corruption

 ## Technical Specification
 The following specification is copied directly from the official specification with slight modification(version 2, 3 are stated excplicitly as not implemented).